OsamuTakahashi/bolt/Readme.md

 #### Other functions

-ResultSet is able to be used as Iterator
+ResultSet can be used as Iterator.

 ```scala
 dbClient.executeQuery("SELECT * FROM test_tbl01").map {